Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Introduction

 In this work, we investigate the sensitivity of space-based GW interferometers to the stochastic ULDM field systematically within the frequentist framework, accounting for its stochastic nature through a general likelihood approach.
-While we take scalar field as an example, our method can be readily extend to vector and tensor fields.
-We first derive the sensitivity of a single detector using time-delay interferometry~(TDI)~\cite{Armstrong_1999,PhysRevD.62.042002,Tinto:2020fcc} and find that the stochastic effect will only mildly weaken the sensitivity, in contrast to other searches where the reductions are notable.
-We then investigate the sensitivity of detector network in two typical configurations using the general likelihood formalism.
-We introduce the overlap reduction function for ULDM, which measures correlation between ULDM signals in different detectors.
-We find that the well-separated configuration, where detectors are at distance exceeding the coherence length of ULDM field, outperforms the co-aligned and co-located configuration, since detectors in the well-separated configuration will probe independent patches of the stochastic field and reduce the probability of missing ULDM signal.
-This highlights the advantage of the well-separated configuration for ULDM detection, contrasting with the detection of stochastic gravitational wave background~(SGWB)~\cite{PhysRevD.59.102001,Romano:2016dpx} where the co-aligned and co-located configuration is favored for its ability to enhance the signal-to-noise ratio through signal correlation.
+While we take a scalar field as an example, our method can be readily extended to vector and tensor fields.
+We first derive the sensitivity of a single detector using time-delay interferometry~(TDI)~\cite{Armstrong_1999,PhysRevD.62.042002,Tinto:2020fcc}.
+Considering the potential overlap in duty cycles of multiple missions, we also investigate the sensitivity of a detector network in typical configurations using the general likelihood formalism.
+We introduce the overlap reduction function for ULDM, which measures the correlation between the ULDM signals in different detectors, and discuss how it varies with the separation and relative orientation of detectors.
+We find that the non-correlated configuration, where detectors observe independent ULDM signals, outperforms the correlated configuration, since detectors in the non-correlated configuration will probe independent patches of the stochastic field and reduce the probability of missing signal.
+This highlights the advantage of the non-correlated configuration for ULDM detection, contrasting with the detection of stochastic gravitational wave background~(SGWB)~\cite{PhysRevD.59.102001,Romano:2016dpx} where the co-aligned and co-located configuration is favored for its ability to enhance the signal-to-noise ratio through signal correlation.

 This paper is organized as follows.
-In \ref{Theoretical Framework}, we derive and summarize some useful results of ULDM.
-In \ref{Detect ULDM}, we specify the interactions between the ULDM and the SM and derive the power spectral density~(PSD) of the ULDM signal in TDI channels.
-In \ref{Sensitivity of Single Detector}, we derive the sensitivity of a single detector.
-The sensitivity of network is explored in \ref{Sensitivity of Network}, where we also compare ULDM detection with SGWB detection.
+In section \ref{Theoretical Framework}, we derive and summarize some useful results of ULDM.
+Then in section \ref{Detect ULDM}, we specify the interactions between ULDM and the SM and derive the power spectral density~(PSD) of the ULDM signal in TDI channels.
+Later in section \ref{Single detector} and \ref{Network}, we derive the sensitivity of a single detector and a detector network with the general likelihood formalism, respectively.
+Here We also make a comparison between ULDM detection and SGWB detection.
 Finally, we conclude in \ref{Conclusions}.

 In this paper, we use natural units ($c = \hbar =1$) unless explicitly stated otherwise.